vladhlinskiy/database-plugins/mysql-plugin/docs/Mysql-postaction.md

 driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to false.
 For drivers like those, you will need to set this to 'true'.

+**Use SSL** Turns on SSL encryption.
+The connection will fail if SSL is not available.

+**Keystore URL** URL to the client certificate KeyStore (if not specified, use defaults).
+Must be accessible at the same location on host where CDAP Master is running and all hosts on which at least one HDFS, MapReduce, or YARN daemon role is running.

+**Keystore password** Password for the client certificates KeyStore.

+**Truststore URL** URL to the trusted root certificate KeyStore (if not specified, use defaults).
+Must be accessible at the same location on host where CDAP Master is running and all hosts on which at least one HDFS, MapReduce, or YARN daemon role is running.

+**Keystore password** Password for the trusted root certificates KeyStore

+**Use compression protocol** Use zlib compression when communicating with the server.
+Select this option for WAN connections.

+**Use ANSI quotes to quote identifiers** Treats " as an identifier quote character and not as a string quote character.

+**SQL_MODE** Override the default SQL_MODE session variable used by the server.

 Example
 -------